algosup/2024-2025-project-1-fpga-team-2/documents/technical/technical_specification.md

 ![VGA screen schema](/documents/images/technical/vga_screen_schema.png)

-The image is considered complete when both the V_sync_Pulse and H_sync_Pulse reach a state of 1, indicating that the entire image has been drawn.
+The image in pixels is considered complete when both the V_sync_Pulse and H_sync_Pulse reach a state of 1, indicating that the entire image has been drawn.
 At this point, the process will begin again for the next image.
 This happens so quickly that the row-by-row rendering is imperceptible to the human eye, and we only see the fully rendered image.

-#### B. Sprites.
+#### B. Sprites

 We can utilize up to 16 different colors for sprites, which reduces their quality and requires us to make careful selections from the 512 available colors for our game.